The Best Delphi Day Trip from Athens: ticket price, tour prices, and guided tour categories.

 - Be careful of the taxi drivers who may take you to a different location from what you asked.

 - It’s always a good idea to have the number of a reliable taxi service in Delphi handy in case of any issues.

-What are the best and cheap ways to get from Athens, Greece to Delphi, Greece?
+The best and cheapest ways to get from Athens to Delphi are:

 Taking a bus from Athens to Delphi is one of the most affordable options.
 The trip takes around 3 hours and tickets can cost as little as 8 euros.
 The bus service is operated by the KTEL bus company and the bus departs from the Liossion Bus Terminal in Athens.

 Taking the train from Athens to Delphi is a comfortable and affordable option.
 The trip takes around 3 hours and tickets cost around 15 euros.
 The train service is operated by Trainose and departs from the Larissa Station in Athens.